awslabs/containers-cost-allocation-dashboard/README.md

 2. Deploy both the AWS resources and the data collection pod using Terraform and Helm
 3. Deploy the QuickSight dashboard using `cid-cmd` tool

-### Build and Push the Container Image
+### Step 1: Build and Push the Container Image

 We do not provide a public image, so you'll need to build an image and push it to the registry and repository of your choice.
-In this section, choose wither "Build and Push for a Single Platform" or "Build and Push for Multiple Platforms".
+In this section, choose either "Build and Push for a Single Platform" or "Build and Push for Multiple Platforms".

 #### Build and Push for a Single Platform